Reservations: (02) 9523 4885

 ----- 2025 -----

-Saturday 7 June 2024 - June Long Weekend
+Saturday 7 June 2025 - June Long Weekend

-Saturday 14 June 2024
+Saturday 14 June 2025

-Saturday 28 June 2024
+Saturday 21 June 2025

-Saturday 25 June 2024
+Saturday 28 June 2025

 Get your laughing boots on and treat yourself to a fun little midweek break with Lillördag Wednesday Cocktails and Trivia nights at Valhalla!
 Lillördag translates to "little Saturday".
 It's a Nordic tradition that's still practised throughout Nordic Countries.
 It's a chance to get together for a mini-midweek celebration with friends and family.
-Enjoy a delicious Snowy Mountains cocktail, delicious food and the fun and banter of Valhalla House Rules Trivia.
+Enjoy a delicious Snowy Mountains cocktail or mocktail, delicious food and the fun and banter of Valhalla House Rules Trivia.

 What is Lillördag?
 Read more in our blog.